ChicoState/ux-StitchNiche/phaseIII/README.md

 **Informed Consent**

-In addition to the protocol an informed consent form was written that would be signed by user test participants at the start of their session.
+In addition to the protocol, an informed consent form was written that would be signed by user test participants at the start of their session.
 This form was created to inform participants of any risks that may arise during testing as well as what the test set to accomplish.

 The third task was completing an IRB training and receiving certification for working with human subjects.
 This course was to inform us moderators about ethical research and data collection practices and what pitfalls to avoid during our study.